 The Statutes of ABC

-The statutes was enacted by the inaugural meeting in Lund, 29 July 1998, and was revised at the extra annual general meeting February 28th 2008, November 11th 2019 and March 8th 2020.
+The statutes were enacted by the inaugural meeting in Lund, 29 July 1998, and revised at the extra annual general meeting in February 28th 2008, November 11th 2019 and March 8th 2020.

-Below you can read an translation of the Swedish statutes.
+Below you can read a translation of the Swedish statutes.

 § 1 The organization's name and location